UGA CLASSICS STUDY ABROAD IN ROME

 - Activities: Most participants take three upper level courses in ancient Roman civilization, all of which center around regular group field trips and explorations in the city.
 Some coverage of later periods (medieval, renaissance, baroque) will be included.

 - Day trips outside the city include visits to the Etruscan sites of Tarquinia and Cerveteri, Hadrian’s villa and the Villa d’Este at Tivoli, and other venues.
 If finances permit, the group takes a three-day trip to the Bay of Naples to see Pompeii and other ancient sites buried by the eruption of Mt.
 Vesuvius, the Naples National Archaeological Museum, the Greek temples at Paestum and other ancient remains in Campania.

 - Academic Calendar: Six weeks from late May to early July.

 - Faculty: Dr. Elena Bianchelli (UGA) is the interim Program Director, responsible for recruiting and financial arrangements; Dr. Chris Gregg (George Mason University) is the Professor-in-Charge, who will teach the courses and lead the group in Rome.

-- Program Fees: The program cost is $5,350.
+- Program Fees: See the fees and schedule HERE.
 PROGRAM COSTS DO NOT INCLUDE AIRFARE OR TUITION.
 Students who are not residents of Georgia or do not attend a University System of Georgia school will pay an additional $250 out of state fee.
 UGA tuition and fees will be charged to the student account, just as if the student were taking classes on campus, and must be paid before the departure for Rome.

 - **PLEASE NOTE: This program is physically strenuous.
 Participants must be able to climb hills and walk several miles a day over uneven terrain.**